iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ninety8point6.patientapp___2.50.0/report.md

 > Very good<br> :date: __2021-01-05 11:50:15__

 > Prompt and helpful and i didn't have to leave home.<br> :date: __2020-12-26 07:56:30__

-> Very easy to use and got a quick response from a doctor about my wrist pain.
-She was able to diagnose the issue and recommend next steps.<br> :date: __2020-12-18 02:13:02__